 The Council sets a revenue budget each year.
 This is a budget for services it will provide in the year and that will be paid for by service users, Welsh Government Grants and Council Tax & Business Rate payers.
-For 2018/19, this gross expenditure budget was £305.8m.
-After budgeted use of Reserves, savings of £4.6m were required and successfully identified to achieve a balanced budget.
-All savings identified were achieved during 2018/19.
-The Council has identified budget savings of £5.7m for the 2019/20 financial year and projections for future years, although uncertain, show a need to continue to identify significant annual savings.
+For 2019/20, this gross expenditure budget was £309.5m.

+After budgeted use of Reserves, savings of £5.672m were required and successfully identified to achieve a balanced budget as summarised below: